ezEngine/ezEngine/Documentation/UsageGuidelines/FileSystemUsageGuidelines.md

 Additionally there are static functions for deleting files, creating directory structures, querying whether a file exists, and so on.

 ezOSFile is a thin abstraction over the operating system, it does not yet implement a higher level interface.
-Therefore it deliberately does not implement the stream interfaces, so you cannot pass an ezOSFile instance to a function that takes an ezStreamReaderBase or ezStreamWriterBase.
+Therefore it deliberately does not implement the stream interfaces, so you cannot pass an ezOSFile instance to a function that takes an ezStreamReader or ezStreamWriter.

 Usually you only need to use ezOSFile for some of the static functions that implement more infrequently used features, such as ezOSFile::CopyFile or ezOSFile::GetFileStats.
 These might not be available in higher level abstractions.